Show All Answers

 For eligible positions, you must apply and attach your Reemployment form.
 If the department is hiring “reemployment” eligible applicants only, this will be noted in the job announcement.
 The Reemployment form is located at https://www.brla.gov/284/Employment-Application-Forms.
 Please reference Reemployment Rule V for guidance on eligibility (located on the form).

 Request eligibility approval by emailing the Recruitment and Examination Division at [email protected].
 The Recruitment and Examination Division will review your Applicant Profile (online application) to determine eligibility.

 Request a review letter by emailing [email protected].
 You must have an Applicant Profile (online application) with applicable education and certification/license documentation attached.

 Yes, Criminal Record Checks will be run on all applicants not currently employed with the City-Parish Government, as well as those employees originally hired as a minor or returning from a break in service.
 Employment is contingent upon successful completion of a background investigation including criminal history and driver's license history.
 Criminal history will not automatically disqualify a candidate.

-The application process depends upon the position in which you are applying.
+The application process depends upon the position for which you are applying.
 If a position is open as a current vacancy, then the application must be submitted before the deadline date and time.
 All applications with a Thursday deadline must be received in the Human Resources Department no later than 5 p.m.
 Thursday.
-If a position is open continuously for application, then there is no deadline in applying.
+If a position is open continuously for application, then there is no deadline for applying.
 If a written examination is required, then the application must be submitted when you come in for testing.
 For more information view the Walk-In Test Schedule.

 If you are considered for a position, the hiring department will contact you for an interview.

 Contact the Human Resources Civil Service Division at 225-389-3129 for copies of job specifications or find their descriptions here.

 You must contact the Payroll and Benefits Division at 225-389-3134.